 Prevention and treatment of steroid-induced osteoporosis

-See also the separate article on Osteoporosis Risk Assessment and Primary Prevention.
+See also separate Osteoporosis Risk Assessment and Primary Prevention article.

 - Individuals with high fracture risk - eg, aged 65 years or older or prior fragility fracture: